 A large RF means pixels far away from each other in the spatial and frequency dimensions of CSI can be considered simultaneously by the network~\cite{luo2016understanding}, which can be pretty helpful in exploiting location-related details.
-For example, it has been investigated in~\cite{tong2020csi} that using CSI phase difference from different antennas that have a larger spatial distance for angle-of-arrival estimation has a better anti-noise performance.
+For example, it has been investigated in~\cite{tong2020csi} that using CSI phase differences from antennas that have larger spatial distances for angle-of-arrival (AoA) estimation has a better anti-noise performance.
 From~\cite{xiao2012fifs}, CSI amplitudes from the subcarriers whose distances are larger than the coherent bandwidth are more effective as fingerprints as these subcarriers are fading independently.
 Therefore, instead of focusing on the local pixels, we should collect and analyze the clues provided by non-neighbouring pixels.

-However, two main factors restrict the RF of the existing CNN-based methods for CSI-based indoor positioning: 1) the number of the convolutional layers of the existing methods is not large enough~\cite{sun2019fingerprint,cerar2021improving,chin2020intelligent, wu2021learning}, while the number of convolutional layers should be increased to enlarge the RF~\cite{kim2016accurate}.
+However, two main factors restrict the RF of the existing CNN-based methods for CSI-fingerprinting indoor positioning: 1) the number of the convolutional layers of the existing methods is not large enough~\cite{sun2019fingerprint,cerar2021improving,chin2020intelligent, wu2021learning}, while the number of convolutional layers should be increased to enlarge the RF~\cite{kim2016accurate}.
 2) the RF of a convolutional layer is naturally restricted by its inertial working mechanism, where each pixel in the output features of a convolutional layer is a weighted sum of the pixels in a small local region in the input features, making CNN itself inefficient in extracting the global context from CSI.

 Different from the existing works, we propose two ways to increase the RF of our network.
 On the one hand, we build a very deep CNN with more than 20 convolutional layers by stacking residual blocks (RBs).
 On the other hand, we use an attention-augmented residual block (AARB) for global context extraction, with which it is easier for the RF to fully fill the whole input.
 More details about our positioning network are given hereafter.